HYW1083/Explainability-in-Robotics/README.md

 # Explainability-in-Robotics
-Explain Foundation models in robotics
+This suvery paper reviews the literature related to explainable AI in foundation models-based robotics published since 2023.

 ## Contents